aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

 ## How it works

 This pattern will use an already existing Amazon DocumentDB Database and attach a lambda function that will stream any change detected to the items in the aforementioned database.
+Technically, there are 2 parts to attach and configure the stream:

+1. Enable Change Stream on the Mongo database collection in DocumentDB
+2. Create and configure an Event Source Mapping on a specific lambda for that database collection

+This solution creates an AWS CDK Custom Resource backed by a Lambda.
+This CR lambda does the following:

+1. Takes a lambda function name as an input to use it as the DocumentDB Stream
+2. Fetches the DocDB secret from Secrets Manager
+3. Creates a connection with DocDB Cluster
+4. Enables the Change Stream on a specific database-collection combination
+5. Creates and configures an Event Source mapping on the given lambda from step(1)

 The following resources will be provisioned: